gillyware/gatekeeper/docs/usage/permissions.md

     - [Get Verbose Permissions for Model](#get-verbose-permissions-for-model)
 - [Next Steps](#next-steps)

+A permission is the smallest grantable entity.
+You can assign permissions directly to any (configured) model, any role, and any team.
+A model’s effective permissions are the union of its direct permissions and those inherited through its roles, its teams, and the roles attached to those teams.

-Gatekeeper exposes a variety of permission-related methods via its facade.
+Gatekeeper exposes a variety of permission-related methods through its facade and `HasPermissions` trait.
 This section documents each of them with accompanying code examples.

 <a name="permission-entities"></a>
 ## Permission Entities